Hit the track in Queensland

 Gladstone Mountain Bike Park (Easy/Intermediate) - First opened in 2015, Gladstone Mountain Bike Park is a great option for pedal powered action in the Central Queensland region.
 The park's trails are a combination of hand built and machine-cut singletrack, and though the park allows hikers and horse riders too, they have their own trails and don't share with bikers.
 There are some black (expert-level) runs here to compliment the lower-key cross country fare, but they're not in the same ballpark of scariness as somewhere like Smithfield.

-Douglas Mountain Bike Reserve (All Abilities) - Douglas Mountain Bike Reserve is a 40km-long labrinth of zigzagging cross country rides.
+Douglas Mountain Bike Reserve (All Abilities) - Douglas Mountain Bike Reserve is a 40km-long labrinth of zigzagging cross country rides on the edge of Townsville.
 Locals with carpentry skills and access to excavators have worked their magic and the trails are creatively adorned with fun technical features and obstacles.
-The relatively short trails can be linked up into much longer loops, so you'll be kept busy - plus the panoramic vistas of the surrounding countryside are a bonus.
+The relatively short trails can be linked up into much longer loops, so you'll be kept busy – plus the panoramic vistas of the surrounding countryside are a bonus.

-Nerang National Park (Intermediate/Expert) - Located south of Brisbane, Nerang National Park features a mix of singletrack and fire track style trails suitable for riders with at least some experience.
+Nerang National Park (Intermediate/Expert) - Located on the Gold Coast, not far from Surfers Paradise, Nerang National Park features a mix of singletrack and fire track style trails suitable for riders with at least some experience.
 Its 100km+ of riding (60km if you ignore the fire trails) is mostly of a rugged nature, and can be disorientating with its inconsistent signage.
 Nevertheless, the park is loved by hardcore and oldschool riders, who just might not mind if newbies are turned off.